Spam musubi: Preparation

-Typical preparation begins with grilling or frying slices of Spam, sometimes with a light teriyaki flavor.
+Typical preparation begins with grilling or frying slices of Spam, commonly with the original flavor or with the teriyaki flavor.
 It uses a sauce in which soy sauce and granulated sugar are typically the basic ingredients.
 Using a mold the same size as a slice of Spam, a layer of cooked rice is pressed down over a strip of nori, with a slice of Spam on top of that, and then, optionally, another layer of rice.
 The mold is removed and the nori is wrapped over the top and around the musubi.
-It is served sometimes with soy sauce or Japanese mayonnaise.
 Guam's Pacific Daily News describes the local version: "a slice of Spam is bathed in teriyaki sauce before topping a mound of rice with a dash of furikake and wrapped in a strip of nori."
 Another Guam recipe calls for Sriracha mayonnaise.